rajatrv-ciso/pci-dss-policy-map/PCI DSS Policy.md

 ## 1. Purpose
 - Establish security standards and procedures
 - Protect Cardholder Data (CHD) in line with PCI DSS
-- Guide for IT and Operations at SuccessKPI
+- Guide for IT and Operations

 ## 2. Scope
 - Applies to all systems and users handling CHD